lexicHQ/docs/zapier-integration.md

 ![](./sign-in.png)

-For this demo, I will select "Promotions Bot (created from the default templates)"
+For this demo, I will select `Promotions Bot` (created from a default template)

 ![](./select-bot.png)

-Test your trigger, you will need to reach to a conversation block in your bot where it hits plugin and once completed click on "Test Trigger"
+To test your trigger, you will need to reach to the conversation block containtaing the "Zap Event" plugin in your bot to trigger the event and once completed click on "Test Trigger"

 ![](./success.png)